aaronbloomfield/ics/hws/hw-buffer.md

 ```
 $ ./grade
 Please enter your name:
-Aaron Bloomfield
+Albert Einstein

-Aaron Bloomfield, your grade on this assignment is a F
+Albert Einstein, your grade on this assignment is a F
 $
 ```